pnappa/static-http-input/README.md

 Annoyingly, the file must have at least a single byte in it.

+Currently, the working example is in `./rainbowall` [sic].
+You'll need to modify the directory in the C file that is being monitored.

 # Future:
-Try to find unsuccessful accesses too!
+    - Try to find unsuccessful accesses too!
 I want this to be some method to exfiltrate more data (e.g. access `/yes/now/BrowserFirefox54.11...blahblah`)
+    - Alternatively, support recursive symlinks.
+This doesn't seem possible (at least on linux).